franciscosolla/react-native-themex/README.md

 Write a extension file for Themex inside your project and import it instead of importing directly from Themex.
 This way you won't need to define your theme type each time you call a Themex feature.

-This will provide you with definetly typed themes and also give you a extra layer between Themex and your project making it easier to detach from Themex if you ever decide to (I hope you don't `:smile:`.
+This will provide you with definetly typed themes and also give you a extra layer between Themex and your project making it easier to detach from Themex if you ever decide to (I hope you don't :smile:.

 ```typescript
 // file: Themes/index.ts